Educator Resources and Academic Inquiry Kits for K-12+ Classrooms

 Dr. Evelyn Hooker reveals how moral responsibility influenced her study that substantiated removing “homosexuality” as a mental disorder from the American Psychiatric Association’s DSM (Diagnostic and Statistical Manual)

 Students will explore how moral responsibility inspires scientific research, as well as how institutional and social understandings of scientific research influence concepts of morality and health.
 Students will engage in an intellectual, consciousness-raising communicative inquiry process that provides a multi-disciplinary approach.

-Gay Rights Activism & Psychiatry recommended for grades 10 – 11
+Gay Rights Activism & Psychiatry (Grades 10+)

 How Gay Rights Activism influenced the American Psychiatric Association’s removal of “homosexuality” as a diagnosable disease